 Local variability of the seagrass traits

 In Z. marina, the variation of the standard deviation angle was always higher in the dynamic modality of the meadows (Fig. 3A).
 The main differences between the trajectories of the stable and dynamic modalities were observed in DN (Fig. 4A).
 Regardless of the season, DN showed a higher Dshoot within the dynamic modality, characterised by less developed leaves (Fig. 5).
 In summer and autumn, biomass in DN was also largely higher in the dynamic modality than in the stable one (Fig. 5).
 A contrasting observation was made for TH, where a consistently higher Dshoot was observed in the stable modality compared to the dynamic modality (Fig. 5).
-While the seasonal variation of GM and DN was consistent between the two modalities, that of TH was low for both modalities (Fig5).

-The Z. noltei habitat appeared to be more homogeneous, with less dissimilarity between the trajectories of the two modalities at the three sites (Fig. 3), although a higher standard deviation of angles was observed in the dynamic modality at GM and DN (Fig. 3B).
-The most consistent pattern of difference was the presence of a higher Broot within the dynamic modality of GM, with also a higher % cover most of the time compared to the stable modality (Fig. 6).
-In DN, higher values of % cover were observed within the stable modality compared to the dynamic one during summer and autumn (Fig. 6).
-In TH, the highest values of Hleaf.max and Bleaf were observed in the dynamic modality (Fig. 6).
+The Z. noltei habitat appeared to be more homogeneous, with less dissimilarity between the trajectories of the two modalities at the three sites (Fig. 4), although a higher standard deviation of angles was observed in the dynamic modality at GM and DN (Fig. 3B).
+The most consistent pattern of difference was the presence of a higher Broot within the dynamic modality of GM, with also a higher % cover compared to the stable modality during winter and spring (Fig. 6).
+In DN, differences in % cover between the stable and dynamic modalities were observed in summer and autumn when the recovery percentage exceeds 50%.
+(Fig. 6).

 For both Zostera species, inter-site variation was more important when comparing samples from the dynamic modality than when considering the stable meadows (Fig. 4).